Troubleshoot input table connection issues

 -

 An input table error resulting from a configuration or availability issue in the connection or data platform can apply to specific users or the entire organization.
 When Sigma detects this type of issue, it temporarily restricts the ability for affected users to create and edit input tables that are subject to the same error.
-Following the initial input table error, all relevant existing input table elements display an “Unable to edit” message.
+Following the initial input table error, all relevant existing input table elements display an “Editing restricted” message.

 -